ragetrip/audio-pluglist/README.md

 2. Create a folder inside your vault at:
    `.obsidian/plugins/audio-pluglist/`
 3. Copy the three files into that folder.
-4. In Obsidian: **Settings → Community plugins → Installed plugins → Enable “Audio PlugList”.**
+4. In Vault: **Settings → Community plugins → Installed plugins → Enable “Audio PlugList”.**

 ### Option B: BRAT (before it’s in the Community store)
 If you use the **BRAT** plugin: